slobzheninov/Glyphs-Scripts/README.md

 ### Align, Reflect and Rotate
 Align and reflect nodes and handles.
 Useful with keyboard shortcuts — I personally use Ctrl + Cmd + Arrow keys.
 Set it in System Preferences – Keyboard – Shortcuts.

+#### Align scripts features:
+• align selected nodes
+• align paths (select the whole path) and components
+• align node to the next / previous node (select one node only)
+• align to the next closest measurment line (vertical metrics, half x-height, half cap-height)
+• takes into account the italic angle (which is super duper cool!)

 Center Selected Glyphs sets equal left and right sidebearings within the same width for all layers of selected glyphs.

 ### Preferred Names